zheminzhou/PEPPAN/docs/source/usage/outputs.rst

 A summary table of the pan-genome, in a format similar to "summary_statistics.txt" from Roary.

-2. <prefix>.PEPPA.gene_content.matrix or <prefix>.PEPPA.CDS_content.matrix
+2. <prefix>.PEPPA.gene_content.csv or <prefix>.PEPPA.CDS_content.csv

+A comma delimited matrix of the orthologous genes in all genomes.
+This file is similar to "gene_presence_absence.csv" from Roary.

+3. <prefix>.PEPPA.gene_content.Rtab or <prefix>.PEPPA.CDS_content.Rtab

 A matrix of gene presence/absence in all genomes.
 This file is similar to "gene_presence_absence.Rtab" from Roary.

-3. <prefix>.gene_content.nwk or <prefix>.CDS_content.nwk
+4. <prefix>.gene_content.nwk or <prefix>.CDS_content.nwk

 A FastTree phylogeny built based on gene presence/absence.

-4. <prefix>.gene_content.curve or <prefix>.CDS_content.curve
+5. <prefix>.gene_content.curve or <prefix>.CDS_content.curve

 Rarefaction curves for the pan-genome and core-genome.
-It also reports the gamma factor for the Heaps' law model and the alpha factor for the Power' law model.
-Find additional details about these factors at `https://doi.org/10.1016/j.mib.2008.09.006`_
+It also reports the factors for the Heaps' law model and the Power law model as described in `https://doi.org/10.1016/j.mib.2008.09.006`_

-5. <prefix>.gene_CGAV.tree or <prefix>.CDS_CGAV.tree
+6. <prefix>.gene_CGAV.tree or <prefix>.CDS_CGAV.tree

 Core Genome Allelic Variation trees built by RapidNJ, based on the allelic differences of the core genes.
 Find additional information about this tree in `GrapeTree <https://github.com/achtman-lab/GrapeTree>`_.